Painting & drawing blog

-These are very similar in shape to the Dagger but generally come in smaller sizes than daggers and have slightly longer hairs, which making them more difficult to control but even more expressive.
+These are very similar in shape to the Dagger but generally come in smaller sizes and have slightly longer hairs, making them more difficult to control but producing very expressive marks.

 The Cat’s Tongue brush (mainly for watercolour or ink)

-An uncommon brush type used by watercolour artists, this brush is like a triangular Filbert with a point at the end.
-You can use it both for washes and finer detail work.
+An uncommon but rather handy brush type used by watercolour artists, this brush is like a triangular Filbert with a point at the end.
+It is versatile because you can use it both for washes and for finer detail work.

 Now that you’ve learnt all about the different brush shapes, this article on choosing artists’ paintbrushes will help you to decide between the types of animal and synthetic hair brushes best suited to the type of painting you want to do.